A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Device-independent cryptography with leakage

 \end{itemize} \end{definition}

 \begin{fact}[\cite{JMS17}] There is a constant $0 < \nu < 1$ such that $\omega^*(\MSe) = \frac{1}{9}(1-\nu)$. \end{fact} The above fact is a consequence of Proposition 4.1 in \cite{JMS17}.
 The game considered in the statement of this proposition in \cite{JMS17} is different: they consider a 6-player game between Alice, Bob, $\text{Alice}'$, $\text{Bob}'$, Charlie and $\text{Charlie}'$.
 Here we have given Charlie's role to Alice, and merged $\text{Alice}'$, $\text{Bob}'$ and $\text{Charlie}'$ into Eve (this is later done in the analysis in \cite{JMS17} anyway).
-Doing this makes no difference in the proof of the game's winning probability as given in \cite{JMS17}.\footnote{In \cite{JMS17}, $z'$ is the input of $\text{Charlie}'$ rather than an output.
-For the application perspective, we think it makes more sense to make it an output, since we consider the probability of Eve guessing $z$.
-However, due to no-signalling the probability that $z=z'$ is $\frac{1}{2}$ regardless, and this change makes no difference.} Alternatively, the fact can be seen as a consequence of Lemma 2 in \cite{Vid17}.
-The game considered in \cite{Vid17} does not include Eve having to produce guesses $x', y',z'$ for $x,y,z$.
+Doing this makes no difference in the proof of the game's winning probability as given in \cite{JMS17}.
+Alternatively, the fact can be seen as a consequence of Lemma 2 in \cite{Vid17}.
+The game considered in \cite{Vid17} does not include Eve having inputs $x', y',z'$, which are required to be equal to $x, y, z$.
 Suppose the probability of winning Vidick's game is $(1-\nu')$.
-Since by no-signalling Eve's best probability of guessing $z$ is $\frac{1}{2}$, the probability of winning the version of the game where Eve has to produce $z'$ but not $x',y'$ is $(1-\frac{\nu'}{2})$.
-Further, since Eve's probability of guessing $x$ and $y$ are both $\frac{1}{3}$ the probability of winning $\MSe$ where she has to produce $x',y'$ is $\frac{1}{9}(1-\frac{\nu'}{2})$.
+Since the probability of $z=z'$ is $\frac{1}{2}$, the probability of winning the version of the game where the $z=z'$ condition is present but not $x=x',y=y'$, is $(1-\frac{\nu'}{2})$.
+Further, since the probability of $x=x'$ and $y=y'$ is $\frac{1}{9}$, probability of winning $\MSe$ including the $x=x', y=y'$ condition is then $\frac{1}{9}(1-\frac{\nu'}{2})$.

 Now Corollary \ref{cor:rand-V} has the following consequence for the parallel-repeated $\MSe$ game in the interactive leakage model. \begin{cor} There exists a constant $\beta>0$ such that if the total communication in the interactive leakage model is at most $cn$ for some $c < 1$, with $\nu$ being the constant from Fact \ref{fc:MSE-w}, then the probability of winning $\MSe$ in a random subset of size $t$ out of $n$ instances is at most